-Finally, Close to Home also links youth leaving C2H placements to community-based aftercare programs, which are overseen by ACS.
-Prior to release, youth develop and sign a formal plan, which details services and expectations (i.e., conditions of release, which can include an acknowledgment that release status may be revoked for noncompliance with community release conditions).
-ACS uses revocation to residential status as a last resort, if other methods of intervention and re-engagement are not successful.
-In its 2016-2017 Annual Report, ACS indicated that only 21 (5%) of the 222 youth released in that year were revoked.
+Release planning and aftercare: Finally, Close to Home also links youth leaving C2H placements to community-based aftercare programs overseen by ACS.
+Prior to release, youth develop and sign a formal plan, which details services and expectations (i.e., conditions of release, which can include an acknowledgement that release status may be revoked for noncompliance with community release conditions).
+ACS uses revocation to residential status as a last resort, if other methods of intervention and reengagement are not successful.
+In its 2016-2017 Annual Report, ACS indicated that only 21 (5 percent) of the 222 youth released in that year were revoked.

 As noted earlier, youth are enrolled in a community school before leaving the C2H residence to limit educational disruptions.
 To promote continuity of care, providers of NSP and LSP placement now contract with ACS to provide aftercare to youth leaving their facilities; this was partially in response to challenges that arose initially from separating aftercare from the residential placement function, which meant youth were under the care of a new provider agency after discharge.
-Stakeholders realized that aftercare that allowed youth and parents to remain connected to an organization and staff with whom they had become familiar offers a smoother transition home.
-In 2016, ACS had five such contracts; some but not all, were with C2H residential providers.36 Aftercare services focus on ensuring healthy family relations and functioning through the use of evidence-based/evidence-informed models, such as Functional Family Therapy.
+Stakeholders realized that keeping youth and parents connected to an organization and staff with whom they had become familiar offers smoother a transition home.
+In 2016, ACS had five such contracts; some but not all, were with C2H residential providers.^{IV} Aftercare services focus on ensuring healthy family relations and functioning through the use of evidence-based/evidence-informed models, such as Functional Family Therapy.